"Great monthly plan, covers what I need from pet insurance, self explanatory, straight forward application, no fuss."Anne - August 2020

 Vet bills can vary region to region, so depending on where you live, you could pay a little more or little less for your cat insurance.
 In mainland UK, Londoners pay the most for their cat insurance, with their lowest monthly cost sitting at £5.15 a month.
 The cheapest region is Northern Island at a wallet-friendly £4.60.

 Where do you sit?
 Our regional breakdown looks at the cost of cat and kitten insurance across the UK:

-Regional data is an average of prices during April - July 2020. *Cheapest price per month to insure a Cat or Kitten based on Confused.com data between April to July 2020.
-Prices correct on 10/11/2020. **Average cost of quote for specific breed of cat based on Confused.com data from April to July. ***Cheapest price for a cat in certain age group based on Confused.com data from April to July.
+Regional data is an average of prices during April - July 2020. *Price per month for accident only cover based on a moggie, aged 2, no known medical conditions, neutered, up to date with vaccinations, microchipped and based in the SA15 2DB postcode region.
+Prices correct on 15/02/2021 on Confused.com. **Average cost of quote for specific breed of cat based on Confused.com data from April to July. ***Cheapest price for a cat in certain age group based on Confused.com data from April to July.

 How do I cut the cost of cat insurance?

 Looking to get the best priced policy for your cat or cats?
 There’s a few things you can do to get the best deal:Compare

 Shop around and compare providers to find the best deal.
 Think about the amount of cover you want, your monthly premium cost and the excess you’ll have to pay.Do your research

 Find out what policy type best suits your needs.
 If you’re yet to buy or adopt a cat, research which breeds are prone to costly illnesses, and look at the typical costs for a cat of a certain age.
 Having the information to hand can give you a better idea of what you’re likely to pay.Keep your pet healthy